Posted on: 15 Oct 19

 Hannah added: “Support from SWCTN put a new stake in the ground for Story Juice moving forward as a south west business committed to helping change the narrative for women and girls in games and immersive experiences—both in terms of representation and development processes.”

 Katie Keeler, Executive Producer of Kaleider, a SWCTN partner, said: “We're thrilled that Hannah has used research from her Fellowship with the South West Creative Technology Network to make The Glass Ceiling Games.
 Story Juice is an exciting south west company innovating in immersive experiences.

 “The game is funny and empowering.
 A rare and timely power-fantasy game for those societally disempowered.”

 Story Juice is now pitching for further funds to develop the game and planning a Kickstarter campaign for early 2020.

 Planned future levels of the game include, boxing stereotypes for money; macheteing unsolicited dick pix for joy; batting away emotional labour for freedom; throwing babies in baskets labelled ‘man’s work’ for money; and finally, shooting and dodging falling mansplains, before the glass ceiling smashes, The System building crumbles, and you’re left triumphant atop the rubble with a haul of freedom, money and joy.

 The initial design was for mixed reality headsets but development started on mobile augmented reality as the most commercial platform.

-Story Juice is a feminist games and immersive storytelling studio based in Plymouth and focused on helping change the narrative for women in games.
+Story Juice is a game development and immersive storytelling studio based in Plymouth and focused on helping change the narrative for women in games.

 The UK Games Fund is run by community interest company UK Games Talent and Finance and funded by the UK Government.
 It supported 18 games development studios with its Round 5 funding targeted at early stage developers.